OpenHistoricalDataMap/MapnikTileServer/docs/frontend.rst

 .. index:: Angular
 .. index:: Frontend

 The demo frontend is written as an Angular app.
-The source code is in a extra git repo https://github.com/linuxluigi/ohdm-angular-frontend
+The source code is in an extra git repo https://github.com/linuxluigi/ohdm-angular-frontend

-For handling the tile request to the MapntikTileServer it use the libary `OpenLayers <https://openlayers.org/>`_.
-The sourcecode for the map handling is in `map.component.ts <https://github.com/linuxluigi/ohdm-angular-frontend/blob/master/src/app/map/map.component.ts>`_.
+For handling the tile request to the MapntikTileServer it uses the library `OpenLayers <https://openlayers.org/>`_.
+The source code for the map handling is in `map.component.ts <https://github.com/linuxluigi/ohdm-angular-frontend/blob/master/src/app/map/map.component.ts>`_.

 .. figure:: _static/frontend.png